-Mission RCMP’s Serious Crime Unit investigating early-morning explosion at restaurant - Maple Ridge News
+Mission RCMP’s serious crime unit investigating early-morning explosion at restaurant - Maple Ridge News

 Boon said it’s too early to say whether the burnt-out vehicle is related to the explosion.

-The Mission RCMP are encouraging anyone with information, dashcam or CTTV footage to come forward to investigators.
+The Mission RCMP is encouraging anyone with information, dashcam or CTTV footage to come forward to investigators.

 A Mission house was also set on fire in the early-morning hours of Aug.
 4, by suspects using some form of accelerant to ignite the blaze, Mission RCMP said at the time.